Godley East railway station: Closure

 On 7 July 1986, a new station called was opened on the site of the original Godley Toll Bar station, and the original station was renamed Godley East.
-Thereafter, a parliamentary train ran to Godley East on Saturdays only: the 12:38 to train.
+Thereafter, a parliamentary train ran to Godley East on Saturdays only: the 12:38 Hadfield to service.
 The station formally closed on 27 May 1995.

 The site today

 The main platforms remain intact, although largely overgrown.
-Those on the Hadfield line are fenced off and the remains of the other platforms are visible from the shared-use path which now runs along the former trackbed from Apethorne Junction.
+Those on the Hadfield line are fenced off and the remains of the other platforms are visible from the shared-use path, which now runs along the former trackbed from Apethorne Junction.
 The derelict footbridge was removed during the late 2000s.

-The turntable pit is still in existence and remains in remarkably good condition and free of debris.
+The turntable pit is still extant; it remains in remarkably good condition and free of debris.